buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Breath Weapon (Recharge 5-6).*** The dragon uses one of the following breath weapons:

-*Fiery Breath.* The dragon exhales fire in a 40-foot line that is 5 feet wide.
+*Fiery Breath.* The dragon exhales fire in a 40-meter line that is 5 meters wide.
 Each creature in that line must make a DC 18 Reflex Saving Throw, taking 42 (12d6) fire damage on a failed save, or half as much damage on a successful one.

-*Sleep Breath.* The dragon exhales sleep gas in a 30-foot cone.
+*Sleep Breath.* The dragon exhales sleep gas in a 30-meter cone.
 Each creature in that area must succeed on a DC 18 Fortitude Saving Throw or fall unconscious for 5 minutes.
 This effect ends for a creature if the creature takes damage or someone uses an Action to wake it.

 | **Ecology** |
 | --- |